Earewien/godot-yet-another-behavior-tree/README.md

 ### ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btblackboard.png) BTBlackboard

 Blackboard allows to share data across nodes and behavior trees.
-You can create/retreieve/erase pairs of key-value.
+You can create/retrieve/erase pairs of key-value.
 Keys and values are variants and can be anything.

+Data in blackboard can be isolated in so-called *namespaces*.
+A data key can exists only once in a namespace, but can exists multiple times across namespaces, allowing the user to isolate data when, for example, a blackboard is shared between multiple behavior trees.
+By default, if no namespace is specified when inserting a data into a blackboard, the *default namespace* is used.

 Some well-known properties are already fed by the root tree during execution :
 - `delta` : the float value of delta from *process* or *physics process* (depending on root tree process mode).

 ![image](documentation/assets/nodes/btblackboard.png)

 🔑 Properties list:
 - `data` : a dictionnary allowing to specifies default entries before tree first execution.
+Those entries are added in the default namespace of the blackboard.
+If you want to add default entries in another namespace, you must do it in a script.

 ###  ![icon](addons/yet_another_behavior_tree/src/Assets/Icons/btroot.png) BTRoot